OpenSUSE: ZYpp package management

 ZYpp (or libzypp) is a Linux software management engine.
 ZYpp is the backend for zypper, the default command line package management tool for openSUSE.

 Build Service

 The Open Build Service provides software developers with a tool to compile, release and publish their software for many distributions, including Mandriva, Ubuntu, Fedora and Debian.
 It typically simplifies the packaging process, so developers can more easily package a single program for many distributions, and many openSUSE releases, making more packages available to users regardless of what distribution version they use.
 It is published under the GNU GPLv2+.

 Default use of Delta RPM

-By default, OpenSUSE uses Delta RPMs when updating an installation.
-A Delta RPM contains the difference between an old and new version of a package.
+By default, openSUSE uses Delta RPMs when updating an installation.
+A Delta RPM contains the difference between an old and a new version of a package.
 This means that only the changes between the installed package and the new one, are downloaded.
 This reduces bandwidth consumption and update time, which is especially important on slow Internet connections.